Liliaceae (Lily) Family

 The leaves are basal and linear; no teeth and no lobes.

 The solitary flower appears at the end of a tall stem.
-The colors are white and pink (see below).
+The colors are white, sometimes fading to pink with age (also see below).
 Flowers occur in the spring.

 Fruit is a capsule.